komalsingh22/komalsingh22/README.md

 ### Recent Projects

-- **NextJS App:** Developed an application to browse GitHub repositories.
 - **Flutter Projects:** Created various Flutter projects, integrating additional dependencies to enhance functionality.
 - **UI Designs:** Designed a Nike spinning animation and a car selling website.
 - **Wallpaper App:** Developed a Flutter app for browsing and setting wallpapers with rich features.